djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 We have 4 skills in watsonx Orchestrate, which leverages custom skills to connect to a simulated Human Capital Management System storing the employee data.
 Another agent in watsonx.ai can answer user queries using a grounded data source.
 Integrating these 5 agents, we will see how most of the routine HR operations can be brought under a single powerful Agent.

-## Architecture
+## 🏛️ Architecture

 <img width="1000" alt="image" src="arch_diagm.png">

-## Implementation
+## 👨🏻‍💻 Implementation

 ### Pre-requisites

-Check with your instructor to make sure all systems are up and running before you continue.
+- Check with your instructor to make sure all systems are up and running before you continue.
+- If you're an instructor running this lab, check the Instructor's guides to set up all environments and systems.

-### Agent Lab - Creating your first agent
+### 🤖 Agent Lab - Creating your first agent

 1. Login into your watsonx account using [this](https://dataplatform.cloud.ibm.com/wx/home?context=wx).
 This is Homepage of watsonx AI.